iexcloud/docs/source/managing-your-data/updating-a-dataset-schema.md

 | Add/modify an index | Select **Reingest data using a new schema**. |
 | Add/modify a SmartLink | Select **Reingest data using a new schema**. |

+Select the existing data action that best fits your scenario.

 ## Save Your Changes

-When you're done modifying the schema, click **Update Dataset**.
-Apperate applies your modifications and your dataset **Overview** appears.
+When you're done modifying the schema and selecting your existing data action, click **Update Dataset**.
+Apperate applies the schema modifications to your data and your dataset **Overview** appears.

 If you have schema update issues, see how you can handle them next.

-## Troubleshooting Update Issues
+## Troubleshooting Any Update Issues

 **If data reingestion fails** in a schema update, the invalid records are excluded from ingestion.
 Go to the Ingestion Logs page and check the ingestion job's **Invalid Records** column.
 The document icon in the Invalid Records column links to the ingestion job's invalid record list.